amandakonet/CSE5544-Project/README.md

 Repository for the Pursuit of Happiness project lead by Dr. Yvette Shen with members Kaitlyn Davis(.5135), Amanda Konet(.5) and Meghana Yechuri(.1)

 **In order to run the application from start to finish, begin on the Initial Screen HTML page.** Note that clicking on screens independently (i.e., not beginning on the initial screen or the stress portrait HTML page) will result in screens with no data on them.
+Additionally, keep in mind that our goal by the end of the semester was to have base functionality of all of the screens in the project.
+This project was and continues to be a huge challenge for us, but we have enjoyed working and learning.
+We are hoping to receive a research grant to continue working on the project in AU19.

 <h2>Ordered List of Screens</h2>